 Key Idea: God’s word helps young people live godly lives.

-Questions for Family Growth: What does it mean for a young person to “cleanse his way”?
-What does the writer mean, “With my whole heart I have sought You”?
-How do we “rejoice” in God’s word?
+Questions for Family Growth: What does it mean for a young person to “keep his way pure” (v.9)?
+What does the writer mean when he says, “With my whole heart I seek you” (v.10)?
+How do we “delight” (vv.14,16) in God’s word?
 Why is this especially important for young people?

 Wisdom for the Day: Proverbs 19:5.